1 9 7 6 (USA)

 13 x 30 minute episodes

-Nancy Walker portrayed Nancy Kitteridge, who ran a highly successful talent agency from her luxurious apartment ten months of the year.
+Fresh from McMillan and Wife (which she left to take this show), Nancy Walker starred as Nancy Kitteridge, who ran a highly successful talent agency from her luxurious apartment ten months of the year.

 The other two months were always spent with her husband, Kenneth (William Daniels) when he returned from active duty as a Lieutenant Commander in the navy.